≪ Go to our review of Backpacking Water Treatment

 Cons: Long incubation time, adding chemicals to water.

 Chlorine dioxide treatments like the Katadyn Micropur Purification tablets and Aquamira Water Treatment Drops are the lightest and smallest water treatment methods, making this system perfect for an emergency water treatment method or for weight-conscious thru-hikers.
 Unlike Potable Aqua Iodine Tablets, chlorine dioxide is effective against Cryptosporidium cysts if you are willing to wait fur hours before drinking.
-And unlike most pump style filters, it eliminate viruses.
+And unlike most pump style filters, it eliminates viruses.
 Besides the long incubation time, the primary downside to this method is that it involves adding chemicals to your drinking water, which puts off some users.
-If you want to protect yourself against viruses but don't like the idea of chemicals in your water, check out the First Need XLE, which is the only filter effective against those types of diseases.
+If you want to protect yourself against viruses but don't like the idea of chemicals in your water, check out the MSR Guardian Purifier, which is the only filter effective against those types of diseases.
 Katadyn Micropur tablets are inexpensive for a single package, which is nice for the wallet at the outset, but over the long term the price adds up.
-If you travel in the backcountry often, a long lasting filter such as the MSR Miniworks EX would be a better value.
+If you travel in the backcountry often, a long-lasting filter such as the MSR Miniworks EX would be a better value.

 Our Analysis and Hands-on Test Results